aepton/python-data-wrangling/README.md

 (TODO - Add more?)

 1. Install the dependencies.
-`pip install -r requirements.txt`.
+`pip install -r requirements.txt`
 2. Launch the notebook.
 (Your browser will open automatically.)
 `jupyter notebook`

 If you are looking to preview it and not run it, you can [check it out using nbviewer](http://nbviewer.jupyter.org/github/aepton/python-data-wrangling/blob/master/Data%20Wrangling%20with%20Python.ipynb).